Enhanced Superconductivity in Proximity to Peaks in Densities of States

 If the order parameter is tracked for $g < g_\mathrm{enh}$, the conventional BCS behavior is found except for some slight renormalization.
 For $g > g_\mathrm{enh}$, the enhanced order dominates.
 Generally, the conventional order vanishes at a significantly lower temperature than the enhanced one, see \cref{fig:gap_joined}(c) for $g=2$.
 Thus, a strong effect in the critical temperature $T_c$ can be anticipated.
 In this mean-field theory, the vanishing of the order parameter at the Fermi energy implies that the system becomes gapless, though still in a superconducting phase.
-We do not, however, advocate the existence of such a phase in real systems because further interactions, such as the Coulomb repulsion, are known to connect the order parameter over all energies \cite{morel1962,mielke1997,sigrist2005,kostrzewa2018,simonato2023,althuser2025}.
-This view is corroborated by results, including an effective repulsive potential $\mu^*$ following the theory of Morel and Anderson \cite{morel1962}, see the Supplemental Material \cite{supp}.
+We do not, however, advocate the existence of such a phase in real systems because further interactions, such as the Coulomb repulsion, are known to connect the order parameter over all energies \cite{morel1962,mielke1997,sigrist2005,kostrzewa2018,simonato2023,althuser2025}. {This view is corroborated by results, including a repulsive Hubbard-like potential $U$, see the Supplemental Material \cite{supp}.
+Of course, there is no argument that the Coulomb interaction would reduce to such a constant in the present model.
+However, the inclusion of $U$ allows us to gauge how the enhancement reacts to additional interactions.
+The consideration of the proper Coulomb interaction is an intriguing route for future research.}

 Indeed, the enhanced SC order has substantial effects on the critical temperature $T_c$.
 In \cref{fig:T_c}(a), $T_c$ is displayed against the interaction strength $g$.
 For small $g$ values, there is only conventional order and $T_c$ rises slowly with $g$ essentially displaying standard BCS behavior.
 However, upon reaching $g_\mathrm{enh}$, $T_c$ rapidly increases, mimicking a phase transition.
 However, there is no additional symmetry breaking.
 Such behavior is known in certain magnetic systems, where it is called a metamagnetic transition \cite{wohlfarth1962}.
 Similarly, one might call the transition here a metasuperconducting transition.
 In \cref{fig:T_c}(b), the ratio of $\maxGap$ (blue solid line) and $\trueGap$ (orange dashed line) at $T=0$ are depicted relative to $T_c$.
 For weak coupling, the BCS ratio $2 \Delta_0 / T_c \approx 3.528$ \cite{czycholl2008} is recovered, marked by the black dotted line.
 At intermediate coupling strengths, the ratio is slightly larger than the BCS prediction.
 In parallel, $\trueGap$ and $\maxGap$ no longer coincide, see Ref.\ \cite{althuser2025}.